 - The application does not depend on knowing the primary host name (as returned by hostname); that is, those resources that can be configured to work with an IP address. - Other resources on which the application depends can be made highly available.
-If they are not provided by FailSafe and its optional products (see "Highly Available Services Included with the Release", page 8), you must make these resources highly available, using the information in this guide.
+If they are not provided by FailSafe and its optional products (see "Plug-ins" on page 1), you must make these resources highly available, using the information in this guide.